19hundreds/nextcloud_with_debops/README.md

 debops
 ```

 Let it run.
-It takes a long time, like an hour.
+It takes a long time, like an hour (but it depends a lot on several factors).
+Quality comes at a price :-)

+DebOps takes care of an enormous amount of things that non-professional system administrator usually overlooks.
+Additionally, installing NextCloud involves the configuration of several services therefore the waiting time is an irrelevant cost compared to the advantages.

 When it's done, check if you have any error.
 You should have no issues otherwise google for solutions before going ahead.